valentinfernandez1/AM-Pagos/README.md

-This is a Boilerplate repositorie, meant to be use as base for express backend proyects.
+This is a Boilerplate repository, meant to be use as base for express backend proyects.